-Home buyers especially first time home buyers, love a deal.
+Home buyers, especially first time home buyers, love a deal.
 Of course, doesn’t everyone?!!
 It goes with out saying that we all want to make the most of our home purchase and there is nothing wrong with that.
+Many buyers love the idea of buying a fixer upper.
+They think sweat equity will return them tens of thousands of dollars.

 I just got off the phone with a first time home buyer.
 They were all excited about a home I have listed for sale.
 It is a lot of home for the money, but it is priced the way it is for a reason.
 It needs work, a lot of work.
-Some of the work that needs to be done and is not work that can be put off much longer, with out creating more damage to the home.
+Some of the work that needs to be done is not work that can be put off much longer, with out creating more damage to the home.
+This home buyer dreamed of buying a fixer upper, a lot more house than he is used to seeing.

-This first time home buyer is thinking I will buy it and fix it up.
+This first time home buyer is thinking I will buy this fixer upper and fix it.
 Great thinking but we are talking about a buyer who is well qualified for the mortgage but is putting down a very minimal down payment and does not have a lot of funds above and beyond the purchase to spend on fixing up the home.

-The “trap” being that you will buy the home and just fix it up.
+The “trap” being that you will buy the home and just fix it.
 This is not unusual for many home buyers, especially first time home buyers, to think this way.
 I have seen buyer after buyer fall into this trap.
-Now some people either have the income to support thinking like that or have the funds available to do the work, but many don’t especially first time home buyers just entering the market with limited funds.
+Now some people either have the income to support thinking like that or have the funds available to do the work.
+Often time they don’t, especially first time home buyers just entering the market with limited funds.

-Fact: It is cheaper to buy a home that is closer to the condition you would like, than it is to buy a home and pay to have the work done.
+Fact: It is cheaper to buy a home that is closer to the condition you would like, than it is to buy a fixer upper and do the work.

 These figures were taken from a Cost vs Value Report for 2011-12 from Remodeling Magazine.
 A moderate kitchen sprucing up will only recoup 72.1% of the money spent the day it is done!
 A bathroom remodel will only recoup 66.8% of the project cost.